freistli/rootbot/README.md

 9. Enalbe Teams Channel, create App Package for teams.
 The Teams App Manifest can refer to [\settings\manifest.sample.json](https://github.com/freistli/rootbot/blob/main/Empty/settings/manifest.sample.json)

-## Host Bot App in other environment or cloud
+## Host Bot App in other non-Azure environments

 1. The enviroment needs to have .net core 3.1 environment setup.
 And after above steps you will have publictarget folder, run the command in this way: